Dreeseaw/ObjectDetection/README.md

 # Object Detection using Matlab
 ### Four object detection algorithms in one program.

 Object detection and tracking in a video doesn't need the help of deep learning.
-The four algorithms implemented in this script are Basic Background Subtraction (BS), Adaptive Background Subtraction (ABS), Simple Frame Differencing (SFD), and Persistent Frame Differencing (PFD) provide robust, stable results in a variety of scenes.
+The four algorithms implemented in this script are Basic Background Subtraction (BS), Adaptive Background Subtraction (ABS), Simple Frame Differencing (SFD), and Persistent Frame Differencing (PFD).
+These provide robust, stable results in a variety of scenes.

 #### Running